xperiments/svg2ts/README.md

 ### Isolation

-Svg id's and css styles will be namespaced with a unique key to prevent id and class collision at runtime.
+Svg id's and css styles will be namespaced with a unique key to prevent id's and class names collisions at runtime.

 For example, if we process this svg: